TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intunemam-skype.md

-<properties
+﻿<properties
-    pageTitle="MAM policies are not working for Skype for Business on iOS and Android devices" description="MAM policies are not working for Skype for Business on iOS and Android devices" service="microsoft.intune"
+    pageTitle="app protection policies are not working for Skype for Business on iOS and Android devices" description="app protection policies are not working for Skype for Business on iOS and Android devices" service="microsoft.intune"
     resource="intune"
     authors="JordanWallach"